Visual-AI/SCD/README.md

 **This repository is the official implementation of the CVPR2024 CVinW workshop paper: "What’s in a Name?
 Beyond Class Indices for Image Recognition"**

-Kai Han, Xiaohu Huang, Yandong Li, Sagar Vaze, Jie Li, and Xuhui Jia [[`Paper`]](https://arxiv.org/abs/2304.02364)
+Kai Han, Xiaohu Huang, Yandong Li, Sagar Vaze, Jie Li, and Xuhui Jia

+ [[`Paper`]](https://arxiv.org/abs/2304.02364)

 # Introduction

-Our paper (SCD) introduces leverages a vast vocabulary to semantically name image objects without relying on predefined classes.
-Utilizing non-parametric clustering and a voting system, the model effectively narrows down candidate names, enhancing the image recognition process with semantic depth.
+Our paper (SCD) leverages a vast vocabulary to semantically name image objects without relying on predefined classes.
+The model effectively narrows down candidate names by utilizing non-parametric clustering and a voting method, enhancing the image recognition process with semantic depth.

 # License